-- Before you eat shrimp, ensure that it was stored well in the refrigerator and thaw it after you take it out.
+- Before you eat shrimp, ensure that it is well-refrigerated and thawed.

 - Avoid salads, sushi, and sashimis, as these contain raw shrimp.

-- Wild caught rock shrimps: Found in the Gulf of Mexico, these regular-sized shrimps are sweet to taste, look like lobsters, and does not require much time to cook.
+- Wild-caught rock shrimps: Found in the Gulf of Mexico, these regular-sized shrimps are sweet to taste, look like lobsters, and do not require much time to cook.